pomm-project/Foundation/documentation/foundation.rst

     );
     $session_builder->addParameter('my_parameter', 'my_value');

-In a more general way, ``SessionBuilder`` class is made to be overloaded by a project-dedicated *session builder* class.
+In a more general way, ``SessionBuilder`` class is made to be extended by a project-dedicated *session builder* class.
 It is then possible to overload the ``getDefaultConfiguration()`` method.
 It keeps the class configurable with a custom default configuration.

 Configuration options
 ~~~~~~~~~~~~~~~~~~~~~